-Installed Capacity Suppliers located East of Central-East are required to Bid all Capacity available for supplying 10-Minute Non-Synchronized Reserve in the Day-Ahead Market and Real-Time Market (unless the Generator is unable to meet its commitment because of an outage), except for Generators that have demonstrated to the NYISO that they are subject to environmental, contractual or other legal or physical requirements that would otherwise preclude them from providing 10-Minute Non-Synchronized Reserve (Services Tariff Section 5.12.1.11).
+Installed Capacity Suppliers located East of Central-East are required (See Services Tariff Section 5.12.1.11) to bid in the Day-Ahead and Real-Time MarketsBid all Capacity available for supplying 10-Minute Non-Synchronized Reserve in the Day-Ahead Market and Real-Time Market (unless the Generator is unable to meet its commitment because of an outage).
+Except), except for generatorsGenerators that have demonstrated to the ISONYISO that they are subject to environmental, contractual or other legal or physical requirements that would otherwise preclude them from providing 10-Minute Non-Synchronized Reserve.
+(Services Tariff Section 5.12.1.11).